 Public transport allows residents to reach essential key amenities and services (such as employment, health, education and shopping) and has a major influence on our overall quality of life.
-Such services are particularly important in rural communities where key amenities are not within walking distance (such as rural areas) Many households do not have access to a car, and many residents are not able to drive (including younger people and many older adults).
+Such services are particularly important in rural communities where key amenities are not within walking distance. (such as rural areas) Many households do not have access to a car, and many residents are not able to drive (including younger people and many older adults).
 Public transport therefore makes a major contribution to creating inclusive communities and long-term sustainable development.

 ECC, as the Local Highway and Transportation Authority, has responsibilities for public transport under the Transport Act 1985, the Transport Act 2000, the Traffic Management Act 2004, the Local Transport Act 2008 and the Bus Services Act 2017.
 The legislation requires the production and review of a Local Transport Plan which identifies transport policies and how these will be delivered.
-It has also adopted and published its Passenger Transport Strategy "Getting around in Essex" and the 'Local Bus Service Priority Policy 2015 to 2020'11.